 In evaluating our operating performance, our management focuses in large part on our revenue and income before income taxes and period-end enrollment at our academic institutions.
-The following table, which should be read in conjunction with our consolidated financial statements included elsewhere in this prospectus, presents our key operating data for each of the periods presented:

 Trends and uncertainties regarding revenue and operations

 Liquidity

 We currently believe our liquidity position is stable and we expect to be able to fund our business for at least the next 12 months.
 We believe that we have sufficient capital to withstand a potential downturn in our business.
 Regulatory agencies have also provided regulatory capital relief to institutions as a result of the crisis as discussed below.